 Eating Niagara was born out of a passion for local food and farming in Niagara Region.

 It was the brainchild of me, Tiffany Mayer, who spent eight years as a daily news reporter with most of that time devoted to covering agriculture.
-Since leaving daily reporting, I continue to feed my love of all things food and farming through freelancing and with this website.
+Since leaving daily reporting, I continue to feed my love of all things food and farming through freelancing and with this website (which recently underwent a major overhaul.
+I apologize if you come across some older posts with wonky formatting or missing pictures.
+I am working on fixing those).

 My first book, Niagara Food: A Flavourful History of the Peninsula’s Bounty (History Press 2014) is out now.
-I also write a regular food column for the Sun Media Niagara dailies.
-I’ve also written for Edible Toronto, The Toronto Star, Edible Buffalo, Niagara Magazine, and served as editor for Business Niagara for two years.
-Some of my recipes have also been featured on greenbeltfresh.ca.
+It’s a love letter to Niagara, really, which has been my muse for a decade now.
+I write a regular food column for the Sun Media Niagara dailies called — you guessed it — Eating Niagara.
+I’ve also written for Edible Toronto, The Toronto Star, Edible Buffalo, The Western Producer, Niagara Magazine, and served as editor for Business Niagara for two years.
+Some of my recipes have been featured on greenbeltfresh.ca.
+In 2015, I won the Social Media Club – Niagara award for personal branding.
+I still don’t know who nominated me but thank you!

 I discovered my love of agriculture going to university in Alberta during a pork pricing crisis and later in Saskatchewan, when that province was in the throes of the “Grain Drain” with farmers simply walking away from their land because they couldn’t make a sustainable living farming.